 Between Seville airport and the city center you can take the public bus, regular taxi, shuttle or Uber.
 The ride takes app.
 20-40 minutes, depending on transportation method, traffic, weather and exact location.
 To the airport Uber can be slightly more expensive than regular taxis who have a fixed rate (EUR 24).

-OMG I still see myself standing there at the bus stop in the pouring rain; the bus did not come and after waiting for almost an hour I decided to take a taxi with two other girls who barely made their flight.
-Similar public transport disaster between Seville and Jerez de la Frontera the other day.
-Lesson learned: do not rely too much on public transport in Spain.
+OMG I can still see myself standing at the city bus stop in the center of Seville, in the pouring rain.
+The city bus never came… After almost an hour of waiting, I decided to take a taxi with two other girls, who were just catching their flight.
+Previously, the train between Seville and Jerez de la Frontera appeared to be fully booked due to a national holiday I wasn’t aware of.
+Oops!

 Andalusia has much more to offer than only Seville.
 In case Seville is your start or end point of a round trip through Andalusia, you probably plan on renting a car?
 I would suggest to pick up the rental car at the end of your stay in Seville, or to drop off your rental car before your stay in Seville starts.
 A car is not much of use in Seville, it will be more a burden than anything else.